 #6: Keep it Minimal by Painting the Door

-If you love all things minimal, then painting the bomb shelter door the colour of your choice is the best way to go.
+If you love all things minimal, then painting your bomb shelter door the colour of your choice is the best way to go.
 You can try to hide it by painting the door the same colour as your walls or choose a contrasting colour.
 Make the door seem like one that simply leads to another room in your house.
-Have some decor on the wall like a wall clock — to hide the vent — or coat hangers.

 - Use it as a storage space